voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 ### 1.4 Background analysis

-In this section I will provide background information about algorithms that are commonly used to solve TSP, with a focus on the Ant Colony Optimzation algortihm, and its relevance in solving optimization problems.
+In this section I will provide background information about algorithms that are commonly used to solve TSP, with a focus on the Ant Colony Optimization algorithm, and its relevance in solving optimization problems.

 There are many algorithms that can be used to solve TSP, the most common ones are:
 1. **Exact algortihms**